Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 ## Genesis

 The spirit of architecture appeared as folks managed to erect something more extravagant and durable than a hut of piled branches.
-Ancient Greeks were so good at it that they coined the term _architect_<sup>🏛️</sup> centuries before Romans latinized *architecture* from it.
+Ancient Greeks were so good at it that they coined the term _architect_<sup>🏛️</sup> centuries before it was romanized to _architecture_.

 Then it took ages till the immobile art of construction methodolized and acknowledged architects as a detached trade.
 That means refined craftsmen, exempt from narrow-profile routines and headaches to focus on vision, design, blueprints, and aesthetics.